-The Millennium Challenge Corporation (MCC) is an independent U.S. Government agency with the mission to reduce poverty in developing countries through sustainable economic growth.
+The Millennium Challenge Corporation (MCC) is an independent U.S. Government agency with the mission to reduce poverty in developing countries through enduring economic growth.

 Each year, the MCC Board of Directors (Board) selects countries as eligible for MCC assistance.
-The selection process begins with the Board identifying candidate countries to consider; which, by statute, are all countries with per capita incomes below the World Bank's threshold between lower middle income countries and upper middle income countries that are not prohibited from receiving assistance by federal law.
-For a candidate country to then be selected as eligible to receive assistance, it must demonstrate a commitment to just and democratic governance, investing in its people, and economic freedom as measured by independent policy indicators.
+The selection process begins with the Board identifying candidate countries to consider by statute, which as of the date of publication, are all countries classified as either low income or lower middle income by the World Bank that are not prohibited from receiving assistance by federal law.
+For a candidate country to then be selected as eligible to receive assistance, it must demonstrate a commitment to ruling justly, investing in its people, and economic freedom as measured by independent policy indicators.
 These indicators inform the Board of candidate countries' broad policy framework for encouraging poverty reduction through economic growth.